 I dived with a group called Stride In on a boat called the Black Pearl this time around.
 We took a coach from Lavender up to Malaysia in the evening, stopping over at Kota Tinggi for a quick dinner before reaching Tanjung Gemok Marina at around midnight.
 We got ourselves on board and stayed in port for the night.

 The boat is called the Black Pearl (no relation to Captain Jack) and it’s quite a small dive boat.
-You can read about my first LOB experience on the Beach Boy, and I was secretly hoping this boat would be bigger, but alas, it was just as smaller, or maybe even smaller!
+The very first LOB experience I ever did was on a boat called the Beach Boy in 2010 also to Tioman, and I was secretly hoping this boat would be bigger, but alas, it was just as smaller, or maybe even smaller!
 Well it was cheaper, so you shouldn’t be expecting luxury for reasonable budget prices.

 My biggest issue would be that the dive deck seemed particularly cramped – you didn’t even really have space to suit up side by side.
 And perhaps I’m a bit spoiled by the Malapascua diving experience where I had a whole space to myself and even a personal basket to put my gear in, but having more space to gear up would have been nice.